-- enhanced employee engagement, reflected in the significant growth of employee network memberships, including increased participation in working groups progressing diversity and inclusion initiatives. - "I joined the Inclusive City employee advisory group because I think it's important that senior managers are leading the way in advocating and demonstrating.
-Many of us will have team members with non-visible disabilities and all of us have people who need support from time to time.
-Listening and learning from others is very important to me." - Kirsten Woodward, Executive Manger Social City
+- enhanced employee engagement, reflected in the significant growth of employee network memberships, including increased participation in working groups progressing diversity and inclusion initiatives. - "I joined the Inclusive City disability employee network because I think it's important that senior managers are leading the way in advocating and demonstrating.
+Many of us will have team members with nonvisible disabilities and all of us have people who need support from time to time.
+Listening and learning from others is very important to me." - Kirsten Woodward, Executive Manager Social City